NicholasMascioli/Air-Quality-Sensor/README.md

 1. Clone the repository:
 git clone https://github.com/yourusername/air-quality-sensor.git
 2. Navigate to the project directory:
-3. Follow the setup instructions in the `README.md` for hardware connections and software dependencies.

 ## Usage (TBD)
 1. **Data Reading**: The system reads air quality data every 30 seconds from the dust sensor.